 All good planning for the future begins with a clear understanding of the past and present.
 In the previous chapter, you were asked to assess your organization's readiness by answering some basic questions.
 This chapter delves more deeply into that process of building a comprehensive profile of your organization and audience.

 The best place to start assessment is by examining your organization's history.
-Dynamic arts organizations are typically responsive entities.
+Dynamic arts organizations are typically and arrive at its desired destination.